marianmarina4/cybersecurity-portfolio/PortSwigger/SQLInjection/SQLi-04-querying-database-type-MySQL.md

-# SQL injection attack, querying the database type and version on Oracle
+# SQL injection attack, querying the database type and version on MYSQL and Microsoft

 ## Objetivo